Narcissistic personality disorder

 There is no standard treatment for NPD.
 Its high comorbidity with other mental disorders influences treatment choice and outcomes.
 Psychotherapeutic treatments generally fall into two categories: psychoanalytic/psychodynamic and cognitive behavioral therapy, with growing support for integration of both in therapy.
 However, there is an almost complete lack of studies determining the effectiveness of treatments.
+Treatment is frequently not sought; one's subjective experience of the mental disorder, as well as their agreement to and level of engagement with treatment, are highly dependent on their motivation to change.